 M51 13.4983 47.2

 With this method, the system will take the Red, Green, and Blue image of M51, but instead of ending the plan at that time, it will start again once it sees the second "#count" continuing to image the Luminance.
 This can also be done with different targets - So you can effectively jump from one target to another consecutively without pause.

 The one major drawback here is that Plan Stacking does not force the system to do a pointing run in between targets, so if you stack too many targets in a row, you in crease the likelihood that the system will run into a pointing error.

 Fine Move Method - NEOs, searches for comets etc. No Tracking.

-With the exception of T27, none of our systems have a rotator and have a fixed PA, so this cannot be adjusted.
+None of our systems have a rotator and have a fixed PA, so this cannot be adjusted.
 We also have #manual deactivated on all of our networked systems as our community has many members with very different levels of experience and no real way to define which users are experienced enough to handle manually slewing a system without damaging it.

 So, to prevent this damage, the only solution is to eliminate the possibility.

 What you can do, however, is use #trackoff and point the target directly at a specific RA/DEC, image, and in the same plan (without the use of #chain and henceforth without additional plate-solve/corrective slew) enter a second target with #trackoff and a new RA/DEC: As a simple example: